brunosimioni/application-metrics-monitoring/README.md

 This repository is a proposal to enable Spring Boot monitoring without 3rd-party problems of data retention and transformation, as NewRelic or Datadog does.

+The result is achieved by the the flow:

+- Spring Boot get exposed by Actuator
+- Jolokia exposes MBeans through HTTP endpoint
+- Telegraf pull Joloklia endpoints, fetching data and send it to InfluxDB
+- InfluxDB stores time-series data
+- Grafana connects to InfluxDB instance
+- Grafana draws beautiful monitoring dashboards.

 ## Solution

 1. Configured your Spring Boot instances with [Jolokia](http://docs.spring.io/spring-boot/docs/current-SNAPSHOT/reference/htmlsingle/#production-ready-jolokia) dependency